Last Updated March, 2021

 Thus, the distance from Los Angeles to Palm Springs or back is a secondary factor.
 Always take into consideration the time frame when you plan to drive as the traffic can make the distance look much longer.

-However, even with a short period of driving time, I recommend to take it slower.
+However, even with a short period of driving time, I recommend taking it slower.
 There are a few pretty interesting places between these two destinations to stop at and see.
 Especially if you are visiting LA from out of state (or from another country,) these ideas will definitely introduce Los Angeles to you in a unique way.

 So below, I am including some of the best stops on a drive from Los Angeles to Palm Springs that we personally visited and thought they were awesome.